In Western Thrace almost half of the population is Turkish. The number of civil servants, however, does not reflect the population rate.

 The founder of Friendship, Equality, and Peace Party Sadık Ahmet who was also imprisoned several times and is known as the leader of the Turkish Minority was the first Turkish Minority Member who was elected to the Greek Parliament.
-However, in 1990 there was introduced amendment through which 3% national threshold is applied which is twice as much as the population of the minority.
-Currently, the minority tend to elect Turk candidates from other national parties.
+However, in 1990 the amendment which included 3% national threshold (twice as much as the minority population) was introduced.
+Currently, the minority tends to elect Turk candidates from other national parties.

 Lastly, as local administration the minority usually elects ethnic Turks in regions consisted mostly of minority members.
 However, there is a new reform regarding the local administrations in Greece that is not well defined yet.
 The aim of the "Kapodistria Plan" as it is named, is to unify small communities and to create municipalities from these unification.

 These new rearrangements will become new reason for separations against Minority.